 University of Akron offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 University of Akron also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Of the students at University of Akron, 75 percent have cars on campus.
 Alcohol is not permitted for students of legal age at University of Akron.

 |Health insurance offered||Yes|